Real-Time Data Streaming

 How much does a real-time streaming project cost?

-A first streaming pipeline — for example, change-data-capture from an operational database into a real-time dashboard — typically costs $30,000–80,000 over 2–4 months.
+A first streaming pipeline, for example, change-data-capture from an operational database into a real-time dashboard, typically costs $30,000–80,000 over 2–4 months.
 A production event backbone with multiple producers and consumers, stream processing, schema governance, and monitoring usually runs $80,000–250,000 over 4–9 months.
-StepTo engineers bill $35–75/hr, roughly 40–60% below Western European or US data consultancies.
+StepTo engineers bill $35–75/hr for most delivery work, roughly 40–60% below Western European or US data consultancies.

 Should we run Kafka ourselves or use a managed service?